Goodreads: Competition and review fairness

-In 2012, after a receiving a poor review on her novel The Selection, author Kiera Cass encouraged her Twitter followers to "knock [the review] off" the front page of Goodreads' section on the book.
+In 2012, after receiving a poor review on her novel The Selection, author Kiera Cass encouraged her Twitter followers to "knock [the review] off" the front page of Goodreads' section on the book.
 This sparked public outrage and started a discussion on the relationship between authors and reviewers on Goodreads.
 That same year, Goodreads received criticism from users about the availability and tone of reviews posted on the site, with some users and websites stating that certain reviewers were harassing and encouraging attacks on authors.
 Goodreads publicly posted its review guidelines in August 2012 to address these issues.
 After Amazon's acquisition of Goodreads, this policy was modified to include deletion of any review containing "an ad hominem attack or an off-topic comment".
-Several news sources reported the announcement, noting Amazon's business reasons for the move: